Hamburger

 Limited liability company

-Limited liability companies are generally required to hold an annual general meeting within 18 months of incorporation and within six months of their balance date.
+Limited liability companies are generally required to hold an annual general meeting within 18 months of registration and within six months of their balance date.
 However, companies will not be required to hold an annual general meeting if there is nothing to be done at the meeting, the Board has resolved that it is in the best interests of the relevant company to not hold that meeting and the constitution does not require one to be held.

 Except as required under the Companies Act or constitution (as applicable), actions requiring shareholder approval require a resolution to be passed by the shareholders holding the majority of voting shares at a shareholders' meeting or approved by at least 75 percent of shareholders by way of a written resolution in lieu of a meeting.
 The requisite majority is most commonly a simple majority, but can be 75 percent (or higher percent) for certain reserved matters (including the adoption of a new constitution).